ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

     For each uploaded part of the multipart upload you will receive a so called `ETag` in the response header which has to be saved with the correlating part number for the Object finishing.

     Numbers of upload parts start with 1, not 0.

+    **Multipart uploads have to be finished manually as the DataProxy cannot know or guess how many parts will be uploaded in total.**

 !!!
 Tip